MicrosoftDocs/azure-docs/articles/search/search-what-is-azure-search.md

 Customers often ask how Azure Search compares with [full text search](search-lucene-query-architecture.md) in their database product.
 Our response is that for text search, Azure Search language capabilities are richer and more flexible, with support for Lucene queries, language analyzers from Lucene and Microsoft, custom analyzers for phonetic or other specialized inputs, and the ability to merge data from multiple sources in the search index.

 Another inflection point is that a search solution addresses the entire search experience.
 For example, you might want custom scoring of results, faceted navigation for self-directed filtering, hit highlighting, and typeahead query suggestions.

-Typically, search solutions provide tools for monitoring and understanding query activity.
+Tools for monitoring and understanding query activity can factor into a search solution decision.
 For example, Azure Search supports [search traffic analytics](search-traffic-analytics.md) for metrics on clickthrough rate, top searches, searches without clicks, and so on.

 Resource utilization is another consideration.
 Natural language search is often computationally intensive.
-Some of our customers moved to Azure Search to preserve machine resources for transaction processing.
-Externalizing search enables scale up (or down) to accommodate fluctuations in query volume.
+Some of our customers offloaded search operations to Azure Search as a way to preserve machine resources for transaction processing.
+By externalizing search, you can easily adjust scale to match query volume.

-Once you've decided to offload search operations, your next decision is between a cloud service or an on-premises server.
+Once you've decided to go with dedicated search, your next decision is between a cloud service or an on-premises server.
 A cloud service is the right choice if you want a [turn-key solution with minimal overhead and maintenance, and flexible scale](#cloud-service-advantage).

-Within the cloud service paradigm, several providers offer comparable baseline features, with full-text search, geo-search, and the ability to handle a certain level of ambiguity in search inputs.
+Within the cloud paradigm, several providers offer comparable baseline features, with full-text search, geo-search, and the ability to handle a certain level of ambiguity in search inputs.
 Typically, it's a [specialized feature](#feature-drilldown), or the ease and overall simplicity of APIs, tools, and management that determines the best fit.

-Among cloud service providers, Azure Search is strongest for full text search workloads over content stores and databases on Azure, for apps that rely primarily on search for both information retrieval and content navigation.
+Among cloud providers, Azure Search is strongest for full text search workloads over content stores and databases on Azure, for apps that rely primarily on search for both information retrieval and content navigation.
 Key strengths include:

 + Azure data integration (crawlers) at the indexing layer
 + Azure portal for central management